raymonable/AquaDX/docs/self-hosting.md

 > [!CAUTION]
 > This guide assumes you have basic programming & networking knowledge.
 > We will not be answering basic questions like how to set up port forwarding or domain records.
-> If you're new to self-hosting, please just use our public server in the Usage section above.
+> If you're new to self-hosting, please just use our public server in the [regular Usage section](https://github.com/hykilpikonna/AquaDX).

 1. Install [Docker](https://www.docker.com/get-started/) and [Git](https://git-scm.com/downloads)
 2. Run `git clone https://github.com/MewoLab/AquaDX` to clone this repo.